dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 Making a public blockchain sounds like the best goal to keep working towards.
 Then start hauling load onto it, as well as showing how private deployments are possible.
 All private deployments need common services, like emails, Eth chain interactions.

 Somewhat makes sense to bind doing something to help SILD at the same time, since benefits residence, showcase site, and investments, to a great receptive audience.

+## Public listing
+How can capital be raised inside the model of the Dreamcatcher ?
+What would the stock be worth ?